lintool/guide/ura.md

 + [Hedwig](https://github.com/castorini/hedwig): Document classification using neural networks.
 + [DeeBERT](https://github.com/castorini/DeeBERT): Efficiency issues in transformer-based models, or how do I make inference go vroom!
++ If you're more interested in the data engineering or systems-building side of my work, the next steps might be to play with [Solr](https://github.com/castorini/anserini/blob/master/docs/solrini.md) and [Elasticsearch](https://github.com/castorini/anserini/blob/master/docs/elastirini.md) integrations with Anserini.

 ## My Expectations